robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 More recent analysis of Security Assuance Cases Mohamad, M., Steghöfer, JP. & Scandariato, R. Security assurance cases—state of the art of an emerging approach.
 Empir Software Eng 26, 70 (2021). https://doi.org/10.1007/s10664-021-09971-7

+Department of Defense (DoD), (2024) Secure Cyber Resilient Engineering (SCRE), White Paper Series, [Overarching Properties for Determining Assurance Claims](https://circle.cloudsecurityalliance.org/discussion/dod-secure-cyber-resilient-engineering-scre-overarching-properties-for-determining-assurance-claims)
+This white paper discusses overarching properties of a secure and resilient system, with the intent for those properties to inform the expression of assurance claims for an assured trustworthy secure and resilient system.